mike111-droid/WireGuardHSM-linux/README.md

 *setup* starts a script that lets you input the necessary settings or that automatically sets them, and checks the necessary dependencies. *recompile* allows to recompile with the current settings. *start* is the executable that needs to execute with root privilages in order to access wireguard.

 ## Functionality
 The application works as a wrap-around daemon.
 This means Wireguard was not changed at all.
 The WireguardHSM connection is only managed from the outside with shell commands and the wireguard config file.
-Essential is the shell command *wg addconf %s <(wg-quick strip wgX* that allows to reload the config file *wgX.conf*.
+Essential is the shell command *wg addconf %s <(wg-quick strip wgX* that allows to reload the config file *wgX.conf* without restarting the tunnel.

+WireguardHSM creates dynamic preshared keys (PSK's) with the possibility to use a HSM in the process and loads them into the wireguard tunnel.

+### How does it work?

+### How do we stay synchronized?

+### How do we generate new PSK's?